UW-CEG/beyond-linear-regression/INSTRUCTIONS.md

 2. Create a folder called `USERNAME-work`
 3. Copy the code and data files for binomial and logistic regression into your new folder.
 4. Create a new pull request to have the changes you made on your branch pulled into the main branch.

+testing the pull request template in test branch!